-As part of his testimony, Commissioner Testa provided examples of hypothetical taxpayers and how much they would pay in income and sales taxes in 2016 compared to 2011.
-Later, the department provided information reviewing the impact of the governor's proposal for some of these same taxpayers.
+As part of his testimony, Commissioner Testa provided examples of hypothetical taxpayers and how much they would pay in income and sales taxes in 2016 compared to 2011 (See Attachment G).
+These numbers, in part, reflect sales and income tax changes already enacted.
+After similar testimony in the House, the department provided information to House members reviewing the impact of the governor's proposal for some of these same taxpayers.
 Unfortunately, even the latter information does not provide a full picture of how the governor's proposal would affect taxpayers.
 It excludes a significant share of the tax increases that are a part of the proposal, such as the Commercial Activity Tax, the increase in local sales tax and other elements of the plan.
-This is why it paints a much rosier picture than the data presented above.
+This is why it paints a much rosier picture than the data presented in Table 1 above.

-The proposed increases in the personal exemption would benefit a significant number of Ohioans, especially middle- and upper-middle-income taxpayers, who would receive most of that tax cut.
+The governor's proposed increases in the personal exemption would benefit a significant number of Ohioans, especially middle- and upper-middle-income taxpayers, who would receive most of that tax cut.
 But increasing the exemption does not make this a good tax plan for low-income Ohioans.
 One million Ohioans, or one in five tax filers, do not pay income tax.
 They will lose out under the plan-and many more will do the same.
 This is not because they don't contribute; as a group, the poorest fifth of Ohioans pays more in taxes as a share of their income than others do.